bluerobotics/bluerov-ros-pkg/README.md

 A set of ROS package for the [BlueROV](https://www.bluerobotics.com/product-category/rov/) and BlueROV compatible vehicles.

+> This repository is currently RETIRED, UNSUPPORTED, and UNMAINTAINED.

 ## Documentation

 The primary documentation for the packages contained in the repository is stored on the ROS wiki.
 Specifically, check out the following pages: